adap/flower/baselines/hfedxgboost/README.md

 #gives the output shown in Table 1
 python -m hfedxgboost.main --config-name "centralized_basline_all_datasets_paper_config"

-#to run all the experiments for the centralized model
+#to run the experiments for the centralized model
 python -m hfedxgboost.main --config-name "Centralized_Baseline"

 #to run the federated version for a9a dataset with 2 clients